 Major corporations and businesses participate in the City Year mission by serving as strategic partners, team sponsors, and national leadership sponsors.
 Marist College is proud to be a member of City Year's give a year scholarship partnership.

 Special Tuition Pricing for City Year Alumni

-Marist offers City Year participants the following benefits:
+Marist offers City Year alumni the following benefits: